davidmeredith/devsGuidebook/devGuidebook.md

 [top](#Table-Of-Contents)

-#### Error Handling - Only use exceptions for exceptional situations such as coding errors and unexpected errors - exceptional does not mean conditional
+#### Error Handling - Only use exceptions for exceptional situations such as coding errors and unexpected errors

 For example, an invalid object posted to your API is not exceptional, this should be handled as a potential business error.
 In the situation where some code throws an exception such as a parse error, catch it locally, extract the useful information, and return an error-value.
 In general, the result-as-value pattern is appropriate where the problem is the fault of the caller and not a programming mistake e.g., invalid input / form data.